noagarcia/explain-paintings/README.md

 [2] Noa Garcia and George Vogiatzis.
 How to read paintings:Semantic art understanding with multi-modal retrieval.
 In Proc.
 ECCV Workshops, 2018.

 ### Code
 In the paper, we introduced a model to generate multi-topic knowledgeable description from paintings.
-The code for this model can be found in this [repository]().
+The code for this model can be found in this (TODO)[repository]().

 ### Maintenance
 If you have questions or have any doubt about the data in this repository, please contact Noa Garcia.